sun76779/Project-2-LA-Restaurant-Health/README.md

 * Summary Page containing:
   * An explanation of the Health Inspection Score/Grade.
-  * Navigation Menu provides links on the right: "Restaurant Search" which links to the restaurt data, and "Map" which links to the detail restaurt mapping
+  * Navigation Menu provides links on the right: `Restaurant Search` which links to the restaurt data, and `Map` which links to the detail restaurt mapping

 * Restaurant Search:
   * A List of All Restaurant in this study.